jose-oliveira/auto_nodetitle/README.txt

 This is a small and efficent module that allows hiding of the node title field.
 To prevent empty node title fields it sets the title to the content type name.

+Advanced users can also provide some PHP code, that is used for automatically generating an appropriate title.

 Installation
 ------------